+The “root” of the resource is the class denoted with an orange “R”.
+Each element is represented as an attribute indicating its data type(s) and cardinality.
+Complex elements (those with nested sub-elements) are represented as associations to other component classes.

 2. A simple pseudo-XML syntax.

 The screenshot below shows the definition for an Observation resource (refer to the specification (http://hl7.org/implement/standards/fhir/observation.htm ) for the full definition (which may be different to this one by the time you read it).
 This image is the ‘pseudo-xml’ type of image – which is actually very close to what an actual instance will look like.
+Copying and pasting this pseudo-XML into an XML editor will give a head start to creating instances.

 The diagram shows the multiplicity and datatypes for each resource element, and the datatypes are hyperlinked to their definition in the specification.
 Also, the simplified ‘1 line’ description for each elements is hyperlinked to the more compete definition.